-- Discrete controller synthesis (DCS) can be applied only on full Boolean programs (with static integer expressions).
+• Discrete controller synthesis (DCS) can be applied only on full Boolean programs (with static integer expressions).
 If applied on nodes containing non-Boolean expressions or values, an abstraction will be computed, removing every equation containing untranslatable value or expression.
-This abstraction is conservative w.r.t. invariance properties, and does not jeopardize the use of the computed controller, but this controller itself can be less efficient due to the abstraction. - For the above reason, DCS does not mix well with array types, which will be abstracted.
+This abstraction is conservative w.r.t. invariance properties, and does not jeopardize the use of the computed controller, but this controller itself can be less efficient due to the abstraction.